2004 Valiant 42

 Also very nice is that Snowflake has had the benefit of many recent upgrades from electronics and navigation to new cushions down below.
 She is super well loved.
 Her owners have totally enjoyed several seasons cruising from the gulf coast to Mexico and to the Bahamas a few times and to New England and Maine.
 All in all she is lightly cruised, never really lived aboard and always well cared for no matter the cost.
 That makes her a really great boat to buy!

 - Lovely 2004 Valiant 42 Side Entry very well cared for

 - Westerbeke 44 with pretty low hours!

-- New Valiant arch and davit system installed in 2012
+- New Valiant arch and davit system installed in 2012 at the factory

 - Equipped for comfortable cruising with the Valiant hard dodger, stern arch, genset, air-conditioning, two Garmin Plotters, Raymarine Radar, Garmin Autopilot/Sailing Instruments